February 7, 2026

 The “bare rent” is just the beginning in Amsterdam.
 In 2026, the additional costs will weigh heavily in monthly affordability.

-• Service costs: Due to the rising costs of management and cleaning, these will average between €50 and €150 in 2026.
+- Service costs: Due to the rising costs of management and cleaning, these will average between €50 and €150 by 2026.

-• Energy label impact: There is a huge gap between homes.
-An apartment with an A+++ label will cost an average of €70 in energy in 2026, while an uninsulated canal house with label G can cost residents €350 to €500 each month.
+- Energy label impact: There is a huge gap between homes.
+An apartment with an A+++ label will cost an average of €70 in energy by 2026, while an uninsulated canal house with label G can cost residents €350 to €500 each month.

 Affordability comparison between Amsterdam and surrounding cities (2026)